Local exotic tori: Questions and outlook

 As mentioned in~\S\ref{ssec:disttori}, we say that an exotic torus~$L \subset \C^n$ is \emph{unstable} if an open dense subset of tori in its versal deformation are not exotic, meaning they are equivalent to product tori.
 In a general symplectic manifold~$X$, we can ask if there is a pair of Lagrangians~$L,L' \subset X$ which are \emph{stably distinct}.
 By this we mean that~$L \ncong L'$ and~$L \sim L'$ such that their versal deformations~$v_L \colon U \rightarrow \cl$ and~$v_{L'} \colon U' \rightarrow \cl$ are distinct in the sense that~$v_{L}(b) \ncong v_{L'}(b')$ for all~$b \in V, b' \in V'$, where~$V \subset U,V' \subset U'$ are neighbourhoods of the origin.

+\begin{remark} In \cite{HinZha23}, Hind and Zhang have shown that there are stably exotic tori in balls, ellipsoids and in polydisks in $\C^2$, see \cite[Theorems 2.5-2.7]{HinZha23}.
+Note however that the authors conjecture that these tori lose their exoticity when considered in all of $\C^2$. \end{remark}

-All exotic tori known to the author are unstable.
+All exotic tori in compact ambient spaces known to the author are unstable.
 We heavily use the instability of the~$\Upsilon_k$- and~$\Theta_{\fm}$-tori to compute their displacement energy germs.
-Every exotic torus known to the author extends to a codimension one family of exotic tori, see for example Remarks~\ref{rk:nonmonotonelifts} and \ref{rk:codimoneee} and~\S\ref{ssec:higherdim}.
-We can refine Question~\ref{q:1}.
+Every exotic torus known to the author extends to a family of exotic tori of at least codimension one in its deformation space, see for example Remarks~\ref{rk:nonmonotonelifts} and \ref{rk:codimoneee} and~\S\ref{ssec:higherdim}.

-\begin{question} Does every exotic torus come in a codimension one family of exotic tori? \end{question}
+\begin{question} Does every exotic torus come at least in a codimension one family of exotic tori? \end{question}

 Note that the Vianna tori (and their lifts) lie at the intersection of three codimension one families of exotic tori.
 This suggests a stratified structure of the set of exotic tori in the space of all tori.